MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/custom-help-websites.md

 ### Content and search indexing

 In order to make links to your custom help available in the in-product Help pane, the content must be discoverable.
+The in-product Help pane generates links to context-sensitive content based on a search string that is sent to the configured Help websites.
+The search string includes information about the form that the Help pane was activated from and searches for content that contains that form as part of the article's metadata.

+Your custom Help website must be able to return relevant links based on the metadata in the search query.
 This means customizing the Help pane to consume the content through a search index.

+All websites support searches using different technologies.
 In [Example of Deploying Custom Help on Azure](walkthrough-help-azure.md), the search index is based on JSON files that are generated from the HTML files with your custom help content.
-You then make a search services generate a map of the content as defined by these JSON files.
+You then make a search service generate a map of the content as defined by these JSON files.
 This search index is then used by the in-product Help pane to generate context-sensitive links to content based on where the user is in the product's user interface.

 ## Reuse Dynamics AX 2012 content